Transgender Suicide Rate [Facts & Statistics]

 • 9% of the ones that got rejected by their families have tried to commit suicide in the last year.

-• 29% that got attacked publicly have attempted suicide in the last 12 months.
+• 29% who got attacked publicly have attempted suicide in the last 12 months.

 • As many as 60% of transgender men and transgender women in Iran have made suicide attempts.

-• 65% of Trans people rating their general health as “poor” attempts suicide.
+• 65% of Trans people rating their general health as “poor” attempt suicide.
 Where only 26.9% of people rating their health as “Excellent” attempts suicide.

-• 48.4% of trans individuals living with HIV attempt suicide, whereas only 43.4% that are HIV-negative do.
+• 48.4% of trans individuals living with HIV attempt suicide, whereas only 43.4% who are HIV-negative do.

-• 5 out of 10 homeless trans individual attempts suicide (Only 3 out of 10 trans individuals that have a home does that).
+• 5 out of 10 homeless trans individuals attempt suicide (Only 3 out of 10 trans individuals that have a home do that).

 • 9 out of 10 transgenders that left a religious community because they got rejected consider killing themselves.